AnaClaraSM/youtube-to-sharepoint/README.md

  ┃ ┗ 📄 variables.py
  ┣ 📄 inputs.py
  ┣ 📄 main.py
+ ┣ 📄 LICENSE
+ ┣ 📄 README.md          ← Main (English)
+ ┣ 📄 README.pt.md       ← Portuguese version
- ┗ 📄 README.md
+ ┗ 📄 requirements.txt
 ```

 ---

 ## ⚠️ Notes

-- Ensure your SharePoint page has the **exact number** of "Add video" placeholders as the number of videos in the playlist.
+- Ensure your SharePoint page has the **exact number** of YouTube webparts as the number of videos in the playlist (excluding the hidden ones).
 - The script **does not create webparts**, only fills them.
 - The login to Office 365 must be performed **manually in the browser window opened by the application**.
 - Currently supports only **public** or **unlisted** YouTube playlists.